 I have a new toy – a smartphone gimbal.
 I am already pretty happy with it, but it has one drawback.
-As many smartphone gimbals- their brackets are a good fit for various sized phones, but usually not suitable for small action cameras such as GoPro.
+As many smartphone gimbals- their brackets are a good fit for various sized smartphones, but usually not suitable for small action cameras such as GoPro.

 These gimbals need action camera adapters for it.
 At least my Vimble 2 didn’t have such adapter with it.
 Built one myself and learned a lesson about designing one.